 Even printing methods vary; most states currently emboss or press the registration number into the plate, but digital printing (or "flat plate" technology) is increasingly popular.
 About the only thing that North American (including Canadian) license plates have in common is size: In 1956, the US and Canada agreed that all license plates would measure roughly 6x12".

 Do you need front and rear license plates?

 Most states and territories require passenger vehicles to display both front and rear plates.
 There are some that only require rear plates, however, mostly throughout the South and Rust Belt.

-Alaska, American Samoa, California, Colorado, Connecticut, District of Columbia, Guam, Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Dakota, Northern Mariana Islands, Oregon, Rhode Island, Texas, Utah, Vermont, Virgin Islands, Virginia, Washington, Wisconsin.
+Alaska, California, Colorado, Connecticut, Washington D.C., Hawaii, Idaho, Illinois, Iowa, Maine, Maryland, Minnesota, Missouri, New Hampshire, New Jersey, New York, North Dakota, Oregon, Rhode Island, Texas, Utah, Vermont, Virginia, Washington, Wisconsin.

-Alabama, Arizona, Arkansas, Delaware, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, Puerto Rico, South Carolina, Tennessee, West Virginia.
+Alabama, Arizona, Arkansas, Delaware, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Mississippi, New Mexico, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, West Virginia.

 States that require both plates, with exceptions: